‘I am not a teacher, but an awakener.’ Robert Frost

 Stage 5:

-In Stage 5, students extend upon the skills learned in previous years and engage more meaningfully with drama texts, novels, films and poetry.
-In doing so, their writing becomes more sophisticated and they start to master the analytical form as a key milestone in preparation for Stage 6.
-In Year 9, students are encouraged to be creative and learn the resilience required to draft and edit their work.
-Following this, they consider which English pathway is best for them in Stage 6 and this informs their decision of topics studied in Year 10.
+In Stage 5, students extend upon the skills learned in previous years and engage more meaningfully with complex texts so that their writing becomes more sophisticated.
+They start to master the analytical, imaginative, persuasive, discursive and reflective forms as a key milestone in preparation for Stage 6.
+In Year 9, students are encouraged to be creative and learn the resilience required to draft and edit their work through a portfolio.
+They then complete a novel study (making comparisons to film) followed by the study of poetry.
+Following this, they consider which English pathway is best for them in Stage 6 and this informs their placement in Year 10 English classes.
+Year 10 prepared students for the rigour required in Year 11 and 12 through the completion of various essays, a portfolio of writing and a formal examination.

 Stage 6: